axense234/Slider-REACT/README.md

 # **Reviews Slider**

-A simple React Project that focuses on the basics of react,especially the useEffect hook by building a slider version of a previous project,Reviews React.
+A simple React Project that focuses on the basics of react,especially the useEffect hook by building a slider version of a previous project, Reviews React.

 ## **Description**